 How to Pay Taxes in the U.S.

-In some countries, taxes are automatically deducted from your income with no personal filing required.
+In some countries, taxes are automatically deducted from your income without requiring personal filing.
 In the U.S., the tax process is more complex.
-For example, if you invest in opportunity zones, freelance, or own foreign assets, you might have additional tax obligations that need to be reported.
+For example, if you invest in opportunity zones, freelance, or own foreign assets, you might have additional tax obligations that must be reported.

 Here’s what you’ll need to file taxes in the U.S.: